 Estates That Have to File an Estate Tax Return

 Thanks to the Internal Revenue Service, estates that are required to file a federal estate tax return, known as IRS Form 706, will undoubtedly take longer to administer than estates that do not have to file such a return.
 Why?
 Because on average the IRS does not even begin to process an estate's Form 706 until at least three to four months after the return has been filed.

 From there it can then take another three to four months for an actual person to look at the return.
 This means that the probate administration will remain in limbo for at least six to eight months while the IRS does what it needs to do.
 Then, if there is a problem with the return and the IRS requests additional information or documentation, another two or three months will fly by, which means that 10 months to a year will have passed since the return was filed.

-On the other hand, even if the estate is not required to file Form 706 with regard to federal estate taxes, the estate may be required to file a state estate tax or inheritance tax return, which will also delay the probate process.
+On the other hand, even if the estate is not required to file Form 706 concerning federal estate taxes, the estate may be required to file a state estate tax or inheritance tax return, which will also delay the probate process.

 Estates With Unusual Assets

 Estates that own property that is difficult to value, such as rare collectibles, racehorses, oil or mineral rights, or patents, or property that is highly illiquid, will take longer to probate due to the unique nature of these types of assets.